helq/report-hw1-IELE4014/02-preprocessing.md

   little change prevented log to receive 0 as value and allowed me to continue with the training process without much trouble.

-The discrete features in the dataset "time_signature" and "key" were converted into a one-hot-vector representations. "time_signature" has 8 (from 0 to 7) possible values while "key" has 12 (from 0 to 11) possible values.
-The resulting vector of discrete features for each datapoint has size 21 (8 + 12 + 1, 1 value for the "mode" binary feature).
+The discrete features in the dataset `time_signature` and `key` were converted into a one-hot-vector representations. `time_signature` has 8 (from 0 to 7) possible values while `key` has 12 (from 0 to 11) possible values.
+The resulting vector of discrete features for each datapoint has size 21 (8 + 12 + 1, 1 value for the `mode` binary feature).
 For each of the 27 continuous features an additional feature was created, the additional features were the result of applying log to each column.
 A normalization step was performed for each of the 54 continuous resulting features.
 The total of features used per datapoint